juanpc2018/Best-GPU-for-x86_64-2010-2020/README.md

 using a GPU compatible with Win8.1 + Linux + OSX does Not allow to play modern RayTracing Games like Indiana Jones - The Great Circle (2024) unless its a RTX 8000 </br>
 RTX 8000 wont work in OSX + Mac Pro 5,1 2010 or a MacPro 6,1 2013 or MacMini 2014 + TB2 eGPU + Apple TB2 to TB3 converter. </br>
 Max GPU for OSX HighSierra 10.13.6 is Titan Xp or P6000 </br>
-OSX Catalina 10.15.7 [list](http://www.macvidcards.com/store/c19/OS_10.15_Catalina_Compatible.html) is reduced, GTX Titan 6GB works but has issues, for OSX is better HD 7950 but HD 7950 does Not work eGPU in OSX </br>
+OSX Catalina 10.15.7 [list](http://www.macvidcards.com/store/c19/OS_10.15_Catalina_Compatible.html) is reduced, </br>
+GTX Titan 6GB works in OSX but has issues, for OSX is better HD 7950 but HD 7950 does Not work eGPU in OSX </br>
 Best AMD GPU for OSX Catalina is Vega 56, Radeon VII was better but many failed Error 32 "Broken Memory" cannot be repaired because its SMB on the same GPU die. </br>
 MacPro 5,1 2010 requires a cable from TeamProfit that converts 2x mini 6-pin GPU to standard 8-pin GPU, some GPU's also require a 1 or 2x SATA ports to 6-pin GPU. </br>